-Fig. 5.1.X.2-1: Inter-robot operation example when a network of service robots that have ambient intelligence (e.g., intra-robot operation) are in cooperation for a joint project.
+Fig. 5.1.X.1-1: Inter-robot operation example when a network of service robots that have ambient intelligence (e.g., intra-robot operation) are in cooperation for a joint project.

+The working group of service robots can build up 3D map with only necessary level of accuracy so that they do not have to consume computing and communication resources to build up a 3D map of an area that is overly accurate.

+Also, for an important area, they could adjust the level of accuracy.

+They could prevent potential noise factors that could have contributed to the quality of 3D map with the help of prediction-based indication.

+A robot that has instantaneously lost a connection can resume a connection very promptly and send time-critical information to other member(s).

+5.1.X.2 Identified applicable requirements

+Clock synchronisation: 3GPP TS 22.104

+clause 5.6.1 Clock synchronisation service level requirements

+clause 5.6.2 Clock synchronisation service performance requirements

+clause 7.2.3.2 Clock synchronisation requirements

+Timing resiliency: 3GPP TS 22.261

+clause 6.36.2 General requirements to ensure timing resiliency

+clause 6.36.3 Monitoring and reporting

+clause 6.36.4 Exposure

+Multi-path relay: 3GPP TS 22.261 CR0651

+clause 6.9.2.1 support of a traffic flow of a remote UE via different indirect network connection paths

+Positioning: 3GPP TS 22.261

+clause 7.3.2 High accuracy positioning performance requirements (see also clause 5.7.1 of 3GPP TS 22.104 for Factory of the Future scenario)

+Service continuity: 3GPP TS 22.263

+clause 5.5 Service continuity

+5.1.X.3.1 New aspects

+The following applicable aspects are identified and recommended for further study and can be further considered with other ongoing or recently completed Studies if applicable.

-5G system shall be able to provide a means to ensure a very high level of clock synchronization accuracy on application-layer data (e.g., “measurement data”) that a group of service robots build up collaboratively (i.e., synchronization among service robots within a collaborating group and synchronization among the multiple sources related to the respective service robots) in which the accuracy level is required by the applications layer.
+[NAA-5.1.X-001] 5G system shall be able to provide a means to ensure [a very high accuracy level] of clock synchronization to support that a group of service robots can build up 3D map collaboratively (i.e., synchronization among service robots within a collaborating group and synchronization among the multiple sources related to the respective service robots) in which the accuracy level is required by the applications layer.

+NOTE 1: Clock synchronization accuracy is provided by 5G in order to support applications that require time-sensitive communication.

+Editor’s Note: The value for very high accuracy level of clock synchronisation will be revisited.

-5G system shall be able to provide a means to detect anomaly (e.g., combined with noise factors or compromised by malfunctioning or malicious attacks) on the integrity and validity of clock synchronization source information in a timely manner in which the timeliness is required by the applications layer.
+[NAA-5.1.X-002] 5G system shall be able to provide a means to detect anomaly/outlier (e.g., combined with noise factors or compromised by malfunctioning or malicious attacks) on the integrity and validity of clock synchronization source information in a timely manner in which the timeliness is required by the applications layer.

-5G system shall be able to ensure the integrity and validity of clock synchronization for a designated length of time when a group of service robots are in ProSe-based operation outside the coverage area served by NG-RAN.
+[NAA-5.1.X-0003] 5G system shall be able to ensure the integrity and validity of clock synchronization for a designated length of time when a group of service robots are in ProSe-based operation outside the coverage area served by NG-RAN.

-NOTE: The time length is dependent upon the type of project.
+NOTE 2: The time length is dependent upon the type of project.